5 things you should know when leasing a vehicle

 However, there are guidelines to which you have to adhere to when you have the car.
 These are provided by the BVRLA and are the industry standard across the leasing sector.
 You should be given a BVRLA Fair Wear and Tear Guide when you lease your car.
 This will tell you what is considered fair wear and tear and what is not.
 You should make sure that your car sits within these guidelines.

-What happens if I have damaged my lease car?
+What happens if I damage my lease car?

 If there is damage then we recommend you get it fixed.
 If you think that it falls outside of wear and tear then you should get it fixed as soon as you can.